-Set a particular printer as default printer is a very easy task in Windows 7.
+Setting up a particular printer as the default printer was a very easy task in Windows 7.
 But if you want to do it in Windows 10, it would be a bit difficult.
-Here in this page, we’ll give you the step by step guide how to set default printer in Windows 10.
+Here on this page, we’ll give you a step-by-step guide on how to set up a default printer for Windows 10.

-Sometimes we need to use multi printers on a computer.
-We want to set a particular printer as a default printer.
-A default printer will be come up as the selected printer when you give print command.
+Sometimes we need to use multiple printers on a computer.
+We want to set a particular printer as the default printer.
+The default printer will be come up as the selected printer when you give print command.
 Sometimes, we need to change the default printer to another one as well.
 Please follow the following steps.

 - Click the Start button.

 - Click on the Control Panel (Gear Icon).